AdobeDocs/commerce-testing/src/pages/guide/svc/index.md

   - test
 ---

-Executing the Magento 2 Semantic Version Checker is a simple process, but it requires an external tool.
+Executing the Semantic Version Checker is a simple process, but it requires an external tool.

 ### Running Semantic Version Checker on local changes